mihirk284/GSoC2020/README.md

 The initial part of the work involved going through the code in the gazebo repository.
 Since this was my first introduction to any rendering engine, it took some time to understand how the engine, scene, visuals, geometries, and nodes are linked to one another and what purpose they serve in the rendering pipeline.

-Initially, it was confusing, but searching through the repository for examples and various implementations allowed me to get a good idea of the same.
+Initially, it was not very clear, but searching through the repository for examples and various implementations allowed me to get a good idea of the same.
 Since Gazebo classic's implementation is almost identical to the Ogre1 implementation in ign-rendering, it was easy to port a similar code to ign-rendering and test it.
 By the end of my first month of GSoC, I put together a basic example of the lidar visual.
 I opened a Pull Request to the ign-gazebo repository.
 You can view my Pull Request here :- [Added LidarVisual implementation for Ogre1, empty classes for Ogre2 #103](https://github.com/ignitionrobotics/ign-rendering/pull/103)

 During this submission, I found out the importance of writing maintainable code.
 My mentors pointed out possible improvements to readability and optimizations for faster operation.
 My code was tested on the organization's [build farm](https://build.osrfoundation.org/) on different operating systems to ensure that the code compiles and is free of errors.
 This process is undoubtedly necessary.
 It is not always possible for me to test the same code on multiple operating systems locally due to hardware constraints.